 Welcome to the Transforming Chaplaincy: Promoting Research Literacy for Improved Patient Outcomes website.
 This project, funded by the John Templeton Foundation, aims to better equip healthcare chaplains to use research to guide, evaluate, and advocate for the daily spiritual care they provide patients, family members and colleagues.
 The project will provide three different research-training opportunities for chaplains over the next four years.

 1) Fellowships will pay for two cohorts each of 8 board-certified chaplains to complete a two-year, research-focused Master of Science or Master of Public Health degree in epidemiology, biostatistics or public health at an accredited school of public health.
-Cohort 1 Fellows started their fall programs.
-Cohort 2 online applications closed on January 6, 2017.
+Cohort 1 Fellows started their programs in 2016.
+Welcome to Cohort 2 Fellows who will begin their degrees this fall.
 Thank you to all who applied!
-See our Fellowship page for the timeline of the review process.
+See our Fellowship page for more details.

 2) CPE Curriculum Development grants will be awarded to 70 ACPE-accredited clinical pastoral education (CPE) residency programs to support incorporation of research literacy education in their curricula.
-38 Cohort 1 CPE Centers are starting their new curriculum.
-Cohort 2 online applications are available.
+38 Cohort 1 CPE Centers have their programs up and running.
+Cohort 2 online applications are still available.
 (CPE Centers that do not have year-long residency programs are also welcome to apply; please see the FAQ’s for more information.)
 Click here for more information about the CPE Curriculum Development Grants.

-3) A free Online Continuing Education Course, Religion, Spirituality and Health: An Introduction to Research, will be made available in 2017 at no cost to members of the professional chaplaincy organizations as a way to build evidence-based chaplaincy care.
+3) The first of four free Online Continuing Education sessions, Religion, Spirituality and Health: An Introduction to Research, will be offered this fall.
+Interest exceeded expectations – registration for Session 1 is closed.
+Registration for Session 2 will open in November, 2017.
+The course is offered at no cost to members of the professional chaplaincy organizations as a way to build evidence-based chaplaincy care.
 See our Course page for more details.
-It will be updated as further information becomes available.
-Stay tuned for an announcement of the opening of registration.